 As stated above, the existing house has a non-conforming front yard setback of 11.8 feet.
-The applicant has requested a permit to construct the new fence approximately 10 feet into the Seventh Street right-of-way, resulting in a 21.8-foot separation between the public and private realms.
+As modified, the applicant has requested a permit to construct the new fence approximately 5 feet into the Seventh Street right-of-way, resulting in a 17.8-foot separation between the public and private realms.
 Absent some form of fencing, there could be confusion on the part of the public as to whether they are on public or private land.